bruvio/FastAPI-on-K8s-with-Helm/README.md

 ## Future Enhancements

+- use an ingress controller and deploy via ingress
+- use a certificate for TLS/HTTPS managment ()
 - instead of passing credentials to the pod via secret, use a role
 - create ECR repos and store images there
 - update the github workflow to build,tag and push images to ECR using semver